stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 1: Run the Logic App

-1. Open your hands-on-lab-SUFFIX resource group in the Azure portal, then select your Logic App.
+1. Open your **hands-on-lab-SUFFIX** resource group in the Azure portal, then select your **logicapp** Logic App resource from the list.

-2. From the **Overview** blade, select **Enable**.
+2. From the **Overview** blade, select **Enable** (if you disabled the Logic App previously).

     ![In the TollBoothLogic Logic app blade, Overview is selected in the left menu, and the Enable enable button is selected in the right pane.](media/image113.png 'TollBoothLogic blade')

-3. Now select **Run Trigger**, then select **Recurrence** to immediately execute your workflow.
+3. Now select **Run Trigger**, then select **Recurrence** to execute your workflow immediately.

     ![In the TollBoothLogic Logic app blade, Run Trigger and Recurrence are selected.](media/image114.png 'TollBoothLogic blade')

 4. Select the **Refresh** button next to the Run Trigger button to refresh your run history.
 Select the latest run history item.
-If the expression result for the condition is **true**, then that means the CSV file should've been exported to Blob storage.
-Be sure to disable the Logic App so it doesn't keep sending you emails every 15 minutes.
-Please note that it may take longer than expected to start running, in some cases.
+If the expression result for the condition is **true**, then that means the CSV file should've been exported to data lake storage.
+Be sure to disable the Logic App, so it doesn't keep sending you emails every 15 minutes.
+Please note that it may take longer than expected to start running in some cases.

     ![In Logic App Designer, in the Condition section, under Inputs, true is highlighted.](media/image115.png 'Logic App Designer ')

 ### Task 2: View the exported CSV file

-1. Open your hands-on-lab-SUFFIX resource group in the Azure portal, then select your **Storage account** you had provisioned to store uploaded photos and exported CSV files.
+1. Open your **hands-on-lab-SUFFIX** resource group in the Azure portal, then select the **datalake** Storage account resource you provisioned to store uploaded photos and exported CSV files.

 2. In the Overview pane of your storage account, select **Containers**.